MiswaQ/rock-paper-scissors/README.md

 Greetings and welcome to my [Rock Paper Scissors](https://miswaq.github.io/rock-paper-scissors/) game.
-This is a fun game to play if you are interested in playing a totaly random game against a computer.
+This is a fun game to play if you are interested in playing a totally random game against a computer.
 When we play rock paper scissors with friends and family.
 The randomness will actually never be there.
-As playing against another person there is different strategies thoughts and impulses that removes the randomness.
+As playing against another person there are different strategies thoughts and impulses that removes the randomness.
 But playing a computer that only follows total randomness.

 I can give you an example:
-If you would play a friend and you on each try would chose rock.
+If you would play a friend and you on each try would choose rock.
-The apponent would ofc just chose paper and always win.
+The opponent would ofc just chose paper and always win.
-But against a computer if you would continue to only chose rock you would actually never know what the computer will chose as it always will chose random.
+But against a computer if you would continue to only chose rock you would actually never know what the computer will choose as it will always chose random.
 <br>
 <br>